-What’s so special about this trekking route?
+What’s so special about this guided hike in Scandinavia?

-Should I join this guided hike?
+Why should I join a guided hike?

 Although challenging, this tour also suits people who are new to hiking and are wanting a true wilderness experience in the comfort of a small guided group.
 Calmer pace means we also have time to take photos of this ever-changing landscape and moods of the wilderness.
-The second tour 2017 runs right at the beginning of the northern lights season, so on clear nights there is a chance that you’ll be treated to one of nature’s wonders.

 One of our previous participants has written an excellent trip report with some splendid photos here.
 Thanks David!